gritGmbH/xplanbox/xplan-database/xplan-database-docker/README.md

 docker run -it --env ... xplanbox/xplan-db
 ```

-Use the docker image xplan-db-updater (maven module xplan-databse-scripts) to set up the database with liquibase.
+Use the docker image xplan-db-updater (maven module xplan-database-scripts) to set up the database with liquibase.

 #### Environment variables